-Drug: Ferr. phos. (potency not mentioned).
+Drug: Ferr. phos.
 History of case: Cerebral congestion, caused by excessive eating and drinking, followed by cold.
 Clinical symptoms: Headache.
 Pain running from left ear to nape of neck.
 Movement of right hand and arm difficult.
 Pulse full and hard.
-Remarks: Ferr. phos. given, with prompt disappearance of symptoms in one night.
+Remarks: Ferr. phos. given with prompt disappearance of symptoms in one night.